 An absolute giant of a crappie was caught in a pond in Paint Rock, East Tennessee by angler Jam Ferguson.
 That giant weighed in at a whopping 5.46 pounds.

 For those of you who aren’t familiar with crappie fishing or fishing in general, this is groundbreaking.
 Absolutely huge.
-The fish is the possible World Record Black Crappie.
+The fish is now the World Record Black Crappie.

-No matter the outcome, what an incredible fish and catch this is.
-A 5 LBS bass is a trophy enough, can you imagine reeling in a 5 LBS Crappie?
+What an incredible fish and catch this is.
+A 5-pound bass is a trophy enough, can you imagine reeling in a 5-pound crappie?!